businessabstraction/dacemo/audit2.md

  #### Wenrui Li (D3 and Frontend Developer)
 I have investigated the D3 force graph plugin, which is used to demostrate the ontology graph.
 I used javascript to implement a demo for presenting the data structure from the Stardog via Servlet.
 I also wrote code for processing the topological logic.
 I designed the style of webpage of the site by using CSS and HTML. which includes an index and a visuualisation page.

+### Taizhou Wang(Test engineer)
+So far, as for the frontend, I have processed test of the website’s functions.
+Such as the responsive design, movement of the picture through the mouse and the pressure test.
+As for the backend, I have tested the translate function of the servlet and the data transferring between frontend and backend.

 ## DECISION MAKING PROCESS
 Decision making log: (https://drive.google.com/drive/folders/1m4mbyVoh4ibqYACCxjURbvI8BEEMAGKK)